Unosquare-CoE-JavaScript/mariano-estrada/1.5/notes.md

 - In redux components never directly manipulate the store data

 A reducer function is responsible for mutating (or changing) the state data
+- Reducers must be pure, side effect free and synchronous

 Components dispatch actions (or trigger them) an action is an object that describes the operation the reducer should perform

+in redux asyncrhonous code should be executed inside components using useEffect or inside the action creators

+### Redux Toolkit

+The Redux Toolkit package is intended to be the standard way to write Redux logic.
+It was originally created to help address three common concerns about Redux:

+- Configuring a Redux store is too complicated"
+- I have to add a lot of packages to get Redux to do anything useful
+- Redux requires too much boilerplate code